-If you need information about suspected medical malpractice or a misdiagnosed stroke, Jim Dodson has years of experience dealing with similar cases and he will answer your questions and evaluate your case without obligation or any cost to you.
+If you need information about suspected medical malpractice or a misdiagnosed stroke, our experienced medical malpractice attorney has years of experience dealing with similar cases and he will answer your questions and evaluate your case without obligation or any cost to you.
 Depending on the circumstances of your claim, we may co-counsel your case with another medical malpractice attorney.

 Contact us online or call us directly at 888.815.6398 today.